virt-what

 Download

-Source and binaries are available here.
+Source tarballs are available here.

 Community, discussions, feedback

 virt-what is actively developed by Red Hat and the community.
-If you have questions, problems, patches or feedback on virt-what then go to the fedora-virt mailing list, or hop over to our IRC channel #virt on OFTC.
+If you have questions, problems, patches or feedback on virt-what then go to the virt-tools mailing list, or hop over to our IRC channel #virt on OFTC.

 Documentation